whoslucifer/Car-Rental-System/README.md

       git clone https://github.com/fwmedusa/Car-Rental-System.git

-- Navigate into the directory you just cloned
+- Navigate into the directory you just cloned then into the src directory

 - Run this code to compile all the java classes at once